felipelmc/felipelmc/README.md

 ### Hi there! 👋🏼 I'm Felipe Lamarca and...

-I am a data scientist from the [School of Applied Mathematics](https://emap.fgv.br/en) (FGV EMAp) and a social scientist from the [School of Social Sciences](https://cpdoc.fgv.br/en) (FGV CPDOC).
+I am a data scientist with a degree from the [School of Applied Mathematics](https://emap.fgv.br/en) (FGV EMAp) and a social scientist with a degree from the [School of Social Sciences](https://cpdoc.fgv.br/en) (FGV CPDOC).
 Currently, I am pursuing a Master's degree in Political Science at the [Institute of Social and Political Studies](https://iesp.uerj.br/en/) (IESP-UERJ).
 I was born and raised in Rio de Janeiro, Brazil 🇧🇷, and I'm a proud Carioca.

 I'm mainly interested in the following topics:

 - Statistics, Machine Learning, and Deep Learning
-- Computational Social Sciences, Political Science, and Public Policy
+- Political Science, Computational Social Sciences, and Public Policy
-- AI Safety and Governance
 - Open source tools and reproducible research

 🎮 Other than that, I'm also into playing video games[^1] and (sometimes) exercising

 📧 This is my e-mail, if you'd like to reach out: <a href = "mailto:felipe.lamarca@hotmail.com" target="_blank">```felipe.lamarca@hotmail.com```</a>.

-Check my [website](https://felipelmc.github.io/) 🔗 or my [resume](https://drive.google.com/file/d/1dFBrI109flg6zSQHnFIxUd1DRfieCYAT/view?usp=sharing) 📄 for more information about my work!
+Check my [website](https://felipelamarca.com) 🔗 or my [resume](https://drive.google.com/file/d/1dFBrI109flg6zSQHnFIxUd1DRfieCYAT/view?usp=sharing) 📄 for more information about my work!

 <!-- ### 📰 News -->